Picture of The Day – Downtown Toronto.

 Men at Work

 It is fair to say that Men at Work helped to put Australia in the spotlight during the 1980s.
 Their songs, loaded with humor and wit, opened up the gates of curiosity about their homeland.
-For me, Australia was a mystic tropical paradise, populated by cool and talented people.
-Obviously the pictures I saw in the surf magazines at the time helped to create this aura.
+For me, Australia was a mystical tropical paradise, home to cool, talented people.
+Obviously, the pictures I saw in the surf magazines at the time helped to create this aura.

 The story of one of the most beloved rock’n roll bands of the 1980s began in 1978, when the frontman, Colin Hay, formed an acoustic duo with Ron Strykert and began to play in pubs and small venues in Melbourne.